Tractable Optimal Experimental Design using Transport Maps: Sequential optimal experimental design using conditional DIRT

-\section{Sequential Optimal Experimental Design Using Conditional DIRT}
+\section{Sequential optimal experimental design using conditional DIRT}

 For certain applications, \eg medical imaging or weather prediction, data is accumulated in a sequential fashion.
 With each incoming data set, the posterior distribution is updated to account for the knowledge gained from the new observations.
 These settings lend themselves naturally to \emph{adaptive} or \emph{sequential} optimal design (SOED).
-In SOED, experimental conditions or designs are chosen in stages to optimize an \emph{incremental} utility function that incorporates the currents state of knowledge (\ie, posterior) about the unknown parameters.
-In~\cref{subsection:soed} we describe a greedy approach to solving the SOED problem and identify the main challenges in finding optimal sequential designs.
-The transport map approach for OED described in~\cref{subsection:OED_u_KR} is extended to sequential OED in~\cref{subsection:soed_tm}. \Cref{subsection:soed_preconditioners} discusses how to incorporate existing transport maps into preconditioners facilitating more efficient approximations to the SOED objective functions.
+In SOED, experimental conditions or designs are chosen in stages to optimize an \emph{incremental} utility function that incorporates the current state of knowledge (\ie, posterior) about the unknown parameters.
+In~\cref{subsection:soed}, we describe a greedy approach to solving the SOED problem and identify the main challenges in finding such optimal sequential designs.
+The transport map approach for OED described in~\cref{subsection:OED_u_KR} is extended to sequential OED in~\cref{subsection:soed_tm}.
+Expanding on~\cref{section:TT_construction}, we then discuss how to construct preconditioners for efficient FTT-based approximations to the SOED objective functions in~\cref{subsection:soed_preconditioners}.

-\subsection{A Greedy Approach to Sequential Optimal Experimental Design}
+\subsection{A greedy approach to sequential optimal experimental design}

-While the OED formulation described in the preceding sections is used for finding designs given only the prior information, in SOED the posterior is iteratively updated and designs are chosen adaptively in distinct stages.
-As is the case in standard OED, optimality is defined in terms of the level of uncertainty in the posterior distribution.
+While the OED formulation described in the preceding sections focuses on finding designs given only prior information, in SOED the posterior is iteratively updated and designs are chosen adaptively in distinct stages.
+As for OED, optimality is defined in terms of the level of uncertainty in the posterior distribution.
 However, the key difference between OED and SOED is the inclusion of a feedback loop into the optimization problem, as visualized in~\cref{figure:OED_vs_SOED}.